 - Thoroughly clean the exterior of the transaxle housing before servicing.
 Remove expansion reservoir cap to allow venting.
 Remove the blower receiver cone by removing the four (4) 1/4-20 x 3/4 hex bolts for access to transaxle oil drain plugs.
-Using a 1/4 in. hex wrench, remove the plug on the lower inside of each transaxle allowing the oil to drain. - 2.
-Remove the oil filter guard, remove and replace the oil filter using an oil filter wrench.
+Using a 1/4 in. hex wrench, remove the plug on the lower inside of each transaxle allowing the oil to drain. - Remove and replace the oil filter using an oil filter wrench.
 Tighten filter by turning filter 3/4 to 1 turn after gasket contacts the filter base surface.
-Reinstall the oil filter guard.
-(Refer to Transaxle Oil Drain Plug, Filter, and Guard Location illustration.)
+Refer to Transaxle Oil Drain Plug and Filter Location illustration.

-Transaxle Oil Drain Plug, Filter, and Guard Location
+Transaxle Oil Drain Plug and Filter Location

-- 3. Reinstall drain plugs. - 4.
-Remove the oil reservoir hose attached to the elbow on top of the transaxles.
-Remove the elbows to access the oil fill opening. - 5.
-Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening (where the elbows were).
+- 3. Reinstall drain plugs. - Remove the oil reservoir hose attached to the elbow on top of the transaxles.
+Remove the elbow(s) to access the oil fill opening on each transaxle. - Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening (where the elbows were).
 Fill up to the opening. - 6.
 Before reinstalling the elbows, screw the locking nut on the elbows down until they are snug (the o-ring on the elbow will be to the bottom of the o-ring groove).